-Students MUST be compliant 1 month before the program start date and remain compliant until the completion of your degree.
+Students MUST be compliant 1 month before the program start date and remain compliant until the completion of their degree.
+These report screenings must be ordered through American DataBank/ Complio affiliated with the SD Nursing Consortium.

 Criminal background checks and drug screens are required for all students annually as a condition of placement in clinical and community facilities.
 Placement is contingent on the clinical or community facility's approval of the placement following its acceptance of the criminal background check and drug screen.
 A student must comply with the requirements of each clinical or community facility at which the student may be placed.